PfP Dedicates Playground to Two Fallen Boys

 Children of Aida and Beit Jibrin

 BETHLEHEM, West Bank — Children from Bethlehem’s Aida and Beit Jibrin refugee camps talk to Mondoweiss about their life in the camps.
 Filmmakers Sheren Khalel …and Abed al Qaisi wanted to know exactly how much the children understood about the military occupation going on around them, and how normal they believed their lives were.
 With their parents permission, Khalel and al Qaisi asked five children from the streets of the two camps what they thought.
 All of the answers were spontaneous and unrehearsed, and as it turned out, the kids understood — and have experienced — quite a lot.
 Many of the children talked about tear gas, soldiers, and being scared of going outside.
-All of the children have seen family members killed, injured and detained by Israeli forces — as is the life in the occupied West Bank’s many refugee camps.
+All of the children have seen family members killed, injured

 RIP to beautiful Abdulrahman Obeidallah

 These pictures of Abdulrahman Obeidallah were taken this summer at the PfP playground opening ceremony at the Aida Refugee Camp in Bethlehem.
 Abdul was full of joy and wonder, and did not stop beaming the entire day as he played on the only playground he has ever known.
 The Israeli soldiers shot and killed him while he was coming home from school.
 PfP unequivocally condemns the targeting of innocent Palestinian children, and the tragic loss of life of any and all children.
-Abdul
+Abdul was more than just a name, or a number, or the casualty of a cruel occupation.
+He was a sweet and beautiful child, and should have been free to enjoy the gifts of childhood.

 Olive Oil and Poetry by the River